- Company culture

 If the individual left on their own accord, the exit interview could help you assess why they sought out another employment opportunity.
 It can also help your company understand what made the other company so much more attractive to your employee that it made them choose to work elsewhere.

 We have already established that exit interviews are incredibly crucial for the growth of your company.
 But are you up-to-date on all of the benefits?

 Firstly, an exit interview can help improve human resources (HR).
-Through exit interviews, you can determine where your salaries and benefits lie amongst the competition.
+Through exit interviews, you can determine whether your employee benefits or employee compensation strategies lie amongst the competition.
 Are your employees commonly leaving because of competitive packages elsewhere?
 Is another company paying them more to do the same job?

-An exit interview can also help you understand how employees view and fit in with, the current work environment.
+An exit interview can also help you understand how employees view and fit in with the current work environment.
 Often, employees may discuss a work environment with one another, or with their family and friends.
 But, they may be timid about bringing it up to their bosses or line managers.
-As such, if your work environment is toxic, or allowing toxic behaviour, your company may be the last to know.
+As such, if your work environment is toxic, micromanagement or toxic behaviour is allowed, your company may be the last to know.

 However, many people end up leaving jobs because of toxic practices or company culture they don't feel they're compatible with.
 An exit interview can help you suss this out candidly, as your former employee may feel as though they have nothing left to lose by being honest with you.

 Thus, you can use exit interviews to improve on your team dynamics, culture and look into any toxic dynamics that have arisen.

 Your exit interviews can also learn more about your leadership styles and whether or not they're useful.
 As we stated above, employees may be nervous about being completely honest with you if there is a problem with leadership or management styles .
 As such, they may allow these problems to get worse until they eventually seek work elsewhere.

 An employee with nothing to lose can thus be honest about issues with you or management within the company.
 For example, you can find out about issues like micromanagement or lack of support from an exit interview.